NHOrus/srwq-compilation/episode-33.md

 With the deck cleared, Ryuune swoops in low, and grabs for the battered Soldifar.
 "Arado, are you ok?"

 "...What is with this world and all the crazy women?"
-Sciencegar Sciencebolt Wed 03 Mar 2010 00:12:19 No.4627607 Report
->>4627591

-(I should maybe specify that that was Yuuki and Axel talking in the first half of that post.
-As ever, I suck at scene-setting)
-Sciencegar Sciencebolt Wed 03 Mar 2010 00:21:19 No.4627668 Report
-Quoted By: >>4627678 >>4627703
-(Predicably, no-one gave orders for anyone but Masaki and Axel, so the rest are all acting on instinct.)

 Lamia launches arrow after arrow at the black mech, but the Falken climbs and spins higher and higher, before zooming down, guns blazing.
 Try as she might, Lamia can't dodge any of the shots: The accuracy is uncanny.